 Peer Advocates - Engineering Peer Advocates are students in their junior or senior year who offer a variety of direct services — academic advising, help with choosing a major, engineering excellence seminars, training in study skills, and career services — as well as referrals to other campus services.
 Peer Advocates receive paraprofessional training from a variety of campus resources.
-The Peer Advocates are located in the BOLD Center, ECCE 100.
+The Peer Advocates hold walk-in office hours in the conference room outside of the Dean’s Office, ECAD 100A, and offer online chat services.
 First-year students can learn more about this program on the Peer Advocates page.

 Student Success Center - Drop-in tutoring is provided free of charge to all undergraduate students in the college.
-Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center located in room ECCE 107 of the BOLD Center.
+Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center website.

-Chemistry & Physics Help Rooms - Free tutoring providing support for CHEN 1211 (Chemistry for Engineers) and all major physics courses.
-Chemistry support provided in the blue “pool” area adjacent to the BOLD Center entrance; the Physics Help Room is in Duane Physics, Room G2B90.
+Applied Math, Chemistry & Physics Help Rooms - Free tutoring providing support for Calculus 1 – Differential Equations, Chemistry for Engineers and all major physics courses.
+Chemistry support provided in the study area adjacent to the main BOLD Center entrance; the Physics Help Room is in Duane Physics, Room G2B90.
+Applied Mathematics support is provided in ECCR 244 (Calculus 1 & 2) & STAD 262A-B (Calculus 3 & Differential Equations w/ Linear Algebra).

 Study Skills Assistance - Individual assistance in study strategies can be obtained from the First-Year Experience Coordinator, who also schedules seminars on topics such as time management, note taking, test preparation, reading strategies, motivation and procrastination, talking with your professors, homework assignments, and accessing resources.
 Emphasis is on first-year and transfer students.
 For more information, call 303-492-1146.